nim-works/phy/README.md

 ## Build Pre-requisites

-The build instructions assume you have NimSkull, latest preferred unless otherwise noted, installed and on the path.
+The build instructions assume you have NimSkull installed and on the path, with the minimum required version found [here](https://github.com/nim-works/phy/blob/main/nimskull.version#L1).

+> Important: the `skully` program imports internal compiler modules, which
+> means that using a more recent compiler version might cause the program to
+> not work correctly.

 ## Build Instructions